Paris local government to buy Bataclan music venue from Lagardere

-PARIS, July 2 (Reuters) - The Paris local government will buy the Bataclan venue from Lagardere (LAGA.PA), government official Emmanuel Gregoire on Friday, noting the city's long history with the site, where more than 80 concert-goers were killed during a November 2015 Islamist militant attack.
+PARIS (Reuters) - The Paris local government will buy the Bataclan venue from Lagardere, government official Emmanuel Gregoire on Friday, noting the city’s long history with the site, where more than 80 concert-goers were killed during a November 2015 Islamist militant attack.

 “The history between this legendary venue and the city is highly symbolic,” said Gregoire on his Twitter account on Friday, as he announced the deal.